tpaau-17DB/vram-helper/README.md

 Little python script that displays warnings when VRAM exceeds specified limit.
 Useful when doing some VRAM-intensive tasks on low-end devices (nvidia gpus only).

 ## Dependencies
-  Script requires nvidia-smi to get VRAM usage so you obviously need nvidia drivers installed
+  Script requires nvidia-smi to get VRAM usage so you obviously need to install nvidia drivers

 <!--
   For python requirements you can run: